I've always wanted to do a time travel fic, and here we go! Time travel, Kakashi, and Minato; my three favourite things -what could go wrong?

 Let's set the point straight beforehand.
 It's not like he wanted to go, really.
 In fact, all things considered, he was relatively happy where he was.

 So, alright, maybe it irked him that at fifteen, he was still a genin - the only one among his friends (excluding Sasuke).
 But that fact could've easily been dealt with by taking the next Chunin Exam.
-It's not like Naruto Uzumaki was going to fail, considering he was one of Konoha's strongest ninjas.
-He did, after all, bring Sasuke back.
+It's not like any one expected Naruto Uzumaki to fail, considering he was one of Konoha's strongest ninjas.
+He did, after all, train with the legendary sennin Jiraiya, and most importantly, managed the impossible - brought Sasuke back home.

 Half a year earlier, right after Sasuke killed Danzou, Sakura and Kakashi-sensei had rushed in to apprehend the Uchiha.
 Both of them failed.
-After watching Sakura stop her sneak attack a mere hair away from beheading Sasuke with a kunai, Naruto knew he also wouldn't be able to fulfill this mission.
-Like Sakura, he could never kill Sasuke, his best friend, his brother.
-So, instead, he brushed aside the Hokage's orders and commenced his original plan of bringing Sasuke back home.
+After watching Sakura stop her sneak attack a mere hair's breath away from beheading Sasuke, Naruto knew he also wouldn't be able to fulfill this farce of a mission.
+Sasuke was his teammate, his best friend, his brother.
+Like Sakura, he could never stomach the thought of slaying Sasuke.
+So, instead, he brushed aside the Hokage's orders and commenced his original plan of dragging Sasuke home.

 That was the last time they saw Madara Uchiha - or at least for the time being.